-For these reasons, the sunderstands the need for the rezone program to notites inventory has the potential to contribute to discrepancies disparities in access to opportunity and to instead improve that access.
-However Also, the County's must rezone sites program will accommodate an additional 2,834 lower-income units, noting that a significant portion of that rezone program is rezoning existing sites from 20 units per acre to 30 units per acre.
-Because these are existing sites, they cannot be relocated. which means that the County must still locate 40 percent of its lower income units.
-For the remaining 40 percent of the lower-income RHNA, pPolicy HE 7.1.3 commits the County to rezone parcels in the Moderate and High Resource areas to make them available for multi-family uses to affirmatively further fair housing choice.
-Therefore, Program A1 specifies that at least 10 percent of the remaining lower-income RHNA will be sited in high and moderate resource areas.
-While specific rezone sites have not been identified, the rezone will focus on identifying sites in the Communities of Antelope, Carmichael/Old Foothill Farms, Cordova, Fair Oaks, and Orangevale that also comply with the AB\1397 criteria. most of the land within the High and Highest Resourceissinfrastructure or within the UPAs.
+For these reasons, the sites inventory has the potential to contribute to discrepancies in access to opportunity.
+However, the County must rezone sites to accommodate an additional 2,834 lower-income units, ... which means that the County must still locate 40 percent of its lower income units.
+For the remaining 40 percent of the lower-income RHNA, policy HE 7.1.3 commits the County to rezone parcels in the Moderate and High Resource areas to make them available for multi-family uses to affirmatively further fair housing choice.
+Program A1 specifies that at least 10 percent of the remaining lower-income RHNA will be sited in high and moderate resource areas.
+While specific rezone sites have not been identified, the rezone will focus on identifying sites in the Communities of Antelope, Carmichael/Old Foothill Farms, Cordova, Fair Oaks, and Orangevale that also comply with the AB1397 criteria.

 Those Housing Element programs intended to address the barriers to fair housing choice identified by the regional AI are included below in the Fair Housing Barriers and Contributing Factors section.
 However, there are several priority programs that are particularly intended to address inequitable access to opportunities, patterns of segregation, and disproportionate housing needs.
-These programs are programs A1 Countywide Rezone Program, A4 Master Plans and Multi-Family Housing, B8 Missing Middle Housing (or Naturally Occurring Affordable Housing), B11 Rezones, Consolidations/Mergers, E5 Mortgage Credit Certificate Allocations, and E6 Down Payment Assistance and Homebuyer Education and Counseling, The Housing Action Plan Chapter includes a program called Missing Middle Housing or Naturally Occurring Affordable Housing (program B8), which requires the County to explore Zoning Code amendments to allow for more missing middle housing types in single family zoning districts.
+These programs are programs A1 Countywide Rezone Program, A4 Master Plans and Multi-Family Housing_B8 Missing Middle Housing (or Naturally Occurring Affordable Housing), B11 Rezones, Consolidations/Mergers, E5 Mortgage Credit

+Certificate Allocations, and E6 Down Payment Assistance and Homebuyer Education and Counseling.
+The Housing Action Plan Chapter includes a program called Missing Middle Housing or Naturally Occurring Affordable Housing (program B8), which requires the County to explore Zoning Code amendments to allow for more missing middle housing types in single family zoning districts.
 The objective of the program is to develop 400 unit of missing middle housing in High and Moderate Resource areas.
 The Housing Action Plan Chapter also proposes a Rezones, Consolidations/Mergers program (program B11) intended to facilitate affordable housing development on small parcels or parcels with different zoning districts that may provide naturally occurring affordable housing in commercial or single-family areas that may otherwise remain undeveloped.
 The Housing Action Plan Chapter also includes Mortgage Credit Certificate Allocations (program E5) and Down payment Assistance (program E6).
 During the planning period, these programs will provide down payment assistance to 360 moderate- and lower-income households and will be actively promoted in the Environmental Justice Communities of the County.